Mabel Albertson: Film and television

-Albertson portrayed Phyllis Stephens, Darrin's neurotic, snippy, interfering mother, on the television sitcom Bewitched, who invariably ended her stays at the Stephenses' home by saying to her husband, "Frank, take me home.
+Albertson portrayed Phyllis Stephens, Darrin's neurotic, snippy and interfering mother, on the television sitcom Bewitched, who invariably ended her stays at the Stephenses' home by saying to her husband, "Frank, take me home.
 I have a sick headache."
 She also played the mother of Jack Benny (seven years her senior) on several episodes of his television series.

-During 1972–1973, she played Mabel, the mother-in-law of Paul Lynde on The Paul Lynde Show.
+From 1972 to 1973, she played Mabel, the mother-in-law of Paul Lynde on The Paul Lynde Show.

 She appeared in at least one episode of the courtroom drama series Perry Mason: as Carrie Wilson in the Season 6, 1962 episode titled "The Case of the Hateful Hero".
 Albertson also guest-starred as the mother of Marilyn Munster's would-be suitor in the first broadcast episode of The Munsters, "Munster Masquerade".

 Dragnet 1967 "The Big Bullet" Albertson played Jessie Gaynor, and she played the mother of Barbara and Margaret Whiting in Those Whiting Girls.
 She also played the dean of a women's college in an episode of The Tab Hunter Show, Susannah's mother in Accidental Family, Alice's mother in Bob & Carol & Ted & Alice, Donald Hollinger's mother on That Girl, Irene Brady in The Tom Ewell Show, Howard Sprague's mother on The Andy Griffith Show, Miss Ramsey on Hazel, Mrs. White on The Lucy Show episode "Lucy and the Missing Stamp", Eileen Ruby, Harry Ruby's wife, in Make Room For Daddy episode "Danny Goes On USO Tour", Dick Van Dyke's mother on The New Dick Van Dyke Show, and Ethel Kendricks on the Mary Tyler Moore Show episode "Anyone Who Hates Kids and Dogs", Gertrude Mills on The George Burns and Gracie Allen Show.
 Rawhide Season 2 Episode 24 as Kalla, Gypsy Queen.
 In the 1957 episode of Gunsmoke, "Cows and Cribs", she played Ma Smalley, a kindly boarding house owner.
 In the 1963 episode of Gunsmoke, "Kate Heller", she played the title character, as well as "Gody Baines" in a 1961 episode (Long, Long Trail).
 In 1966 she played Madam Adella in the Bonanza episode "A Dollar's Worth of Trouble".
 In Season 1 (1952/53) of Adventures of Superman, she played Kate White, Perry White's sister in the episode "Drums of Death" originally aired January 16, 1953.

 A memorable early film role for Albertson was as a proper banker's wife who is repulsed by the bucolic title characters in Ma and Pa Kettle at Waikiki (1955).
 She was also seen in She's Back on Broadway, So This Is Love, About Mrs. Leslie, Forever, Darling, The Long, Hot Summer, Don't Give Up the Ship, On a Clear Day You Can See Forever and as Mrs. Van Hoskins, a wealthy woman whose jewels are stolen, in the screwball comedy film What's Up, Doc?
 (1972).